SPECTRE: Philosophy and goals

 In the films, the organisation often acts as a third party in the ongoing Cold War.
-Their objectives have ranged from supporting Dr. Julius No in sabotaging American rocket launches, holding the world to ransom, and demanding clemency from governments for their previous crimes.
-The goal of world domination was only ever stated in You Only Live Twice when SPECTRE was working on behalf of an unnamed Asian government.
-This is strongly implied to be Red China, who earlier backed Auric Goldfinger in the film of the same name.
+Their objectives have ranged from supporting Dr. Julius No (Joseph Wiseman) in sabotaging American rocket launches, holding the world to ransom, and demanding clemency from governments for their previous crimes.
+The goal of world domination was only ever stated in the film version of You Only Live Twice (1967) when SPECTRE was working on behalf of an unnamed Asian government.
+This is strongly implied to be Red China, who earlier backed Auric Goldfinger (Gert Fröbe) in the 1964 film of the same name.

-Its long-term strategy, however, is illustrated by the analogy of the three Siamese fighting fish Blofeld keeps in an aquarium aboard SPECTRE's yacht in the film version of From Russia with Love.
+Its long-term strategy, however, is illustrated by the analogy of the three Siamese fighting fish Blofeld keeps in an aquarium aboard SPECTRE's yacht in the film version of From Russia with Love (1963).
 Blofeld notes that one fish is refraining from fighting two others until their fight is concluded.
 Then, that cunning fish attacks the weakened victor and kills it easily.
 Thus SPECTRE's main strategy is to instigate conflict between two powerful enemies, namely the superpowers, hoping that they will exhaust themselves and be vulnerable when it seizes power.
 SPECTRE thus works with, and against, both sides of the Cold War.
-For example, in the film Thunderball, it simultaneously blackmails a Japanese double agent, distributes Red Chinese narcotics in the United States, kills a defector to the USSR on behalf of the French Foreign Ministry, and threatens NATO with stolen nuclear weapons, while continuing ordinary criminal operations such as advising on the British Great Train Robbery.
+For example, in the film Thunderball (1965), it simultaneously blackmails a Japanese double agent, distributes Red Chinese narcotics in the United States, kills a defector to the USSR on behalf of the French Foreign Ministry, and threatens NATO with stolen nuclear weapons, while continuing ordinary criminal operations such as advising on the British Great Train Robbery.

-In both the film and the novel Thunderball, the physical headquarters of the organisation are in Paris, operating behind a front organisation aiding refugees named "Firco" (Fraternité Internationale de la Résistance Contre l’Oppression) in the novels and "International Brotherhood for the Assistance of Stateless Persons" in the films).
+In both the film and the novel Thunderball, the physical headquarters of the organisation are in Paris, operating behind a front organisation aiding refugees named "Firco" (Fraternité Internationale de la Résistance Contre l'Oppression) in the novels and "International Brotherhood for the Assistance of Stateless Persons" in the films.
 Organisational discipline is notoriously draconian, with the penalty for disobedience or failure being death.
 To heighten the impact of executions, Blofeld had been known to focus attention on an innocent member, making it appear his death is imminent, only to suddenly strike down the actual target when that person is off guard.